arvind-alukunta/End-To-End-Machine-Learning-Project-Implementation-With-Dockers-Github-Actions-And-Deployment/README.md

 # 📈 Next Steps
 Perform in-depth EDA to discover trends and correlations.
 Develop and fine-tune machine learning models.
-Evaluate and compare models using appropriate performance metrics.
+Evaluate and compare models using appropriate performance metrics